 The former K-3 CSR program became a 10.4 percent K-3 GSA augmentation to the LCFF base grant to support lowering class sizes in grades K-3.
-Unless there is a collectively bargained alternative ratio in place, districts must ensure all school site average class enrollment ratios meet the target ratio of 24:1 (rounded to the nearest half or whole integer), or that they are making progress to close the K-3 class size gap in proportion to progress toward closing the LCFF gap, as a condition of apportionment.
+Unless there is a collectively bargained alternative ratio in place, districts must ensure all school site average class enrollment ratios meet the target ratio of 24:1 (rounded to the nearest half or whole integer) as a condition of apportionment.
 Districts that fail to meet the above requirements at each school site will lose 100 percent of this additional funding in that fiscal year, estimated to be \$953 per ADA for all ADA generated in grades TK-3.
+Please note that TK class sizes cannot be bargained outside the 12:1 ratio.
 The K-3 GSA requirement will be included in the 2022-23 Audit Guide.